-Late Projects: Late projects will be penalized 10 points per day (incl. weekend days/holidays) for the first five days past the due date.
-After that time, late projects will be penalized 5 points per day for the next five days.
-The maximum late penalty will be 75 points.
-You should recognize that late work can cause major penalties, so start work early!
+Late Work: Late projects will be penalized 10% per day (incl. weekend days/holidays).
+You should recognize that this can cause major penalties for incomplete programs, so start work early!
 If your program isn't the way you'd like it to be when the deadline is near, submit it anyway for partial credit.
 In fact, submit early and often!
 The system permits you to retrieve and resubmit your assignment until the due date, so you may resubmit if you improve your program prior to the deadline.
-Resubmissions after the deadline require approval of your TA (s/he may already have graded your project).
-If you know that you wish to resubmit a new version after the deadline, it is your responsibility to notify your TA no later than the time of the deadline, so s/he will not grade the on-time submission.
-No resubmissions may be made after a project has been graded.Class Communications: CS 262 will be using Piazza and BlaWisconsinckboard for most class communications.
-You are responsible for any notifications or information posted on Blackboard/Piazza either by your instructor, your GTA or the class UTA(s), and you will need to check the systems regularly for such notices.
-Some information may be disseminated through these systems rather than in class.
+(Resubmissions after the deadline require approval of your TA, since s/he may already have graded your project.
+If you know that you wish to resubmit a new version after the deadline, it is your responsibility to notify your TA no later than the time of the deadline, so s/he will not grade the on-time submission.)
+No resubmissions may be made after a project has been graded.Class Communications: CS 262 will be using the Blackboard system for most class communications.
+You are responsible for any notifications or information posted on Blackboard either by your instructor, your GTA or the class UTA(s), and you will need to check Blackboard regularly for such notices.
+Some information may be disseminated through Blackboard rather than in class.
 Individual communications with the professor/GTA/UTA may be done by email using your GMU email account.
 When you email, please be sure to include your name, the class number and the topic in the subject header.
-(E.g.: Subject: Jim Jones / CS 262-003 / Project 2)
+(E.g.: Subject: Jim Jones / CS 262 / Project 2)

 (1) No sharing or discussion of code.
 Unless specifically stated otherwise, all assignments are individual projects, not group projects.
 Students are expected to do their own work, not to share programs with each other, nor copy programs from anyone else.
 This means you may not discuss program design or strategize solutions with anyone except your instructor or a course UTA or GTA.
 However, you may offer more limited assistance to your fellow students regarding specific questions on their programming assignments by responding to queries on Blackboard.
 Any sharing of code or discussion of programming projects, except within the parameters of Blackboard, constitutes an honor code violation.
 Suspected honor code violations are taken very seriously, and will be reported to the Honor Committee.
 Read the GMU Honor Code and CS Department Honor Code.
 You are bound by these codes.